 How to Apply the Ice to the Skin

 - Start off with clean skin.
 You can ice in the morning or at night.
 If you’re icing at night, I recommend washing your skin via oil cleansing, and not using a harsh cleanser.
-If icing in the morning, there is no need to wash your face (unless you were sweating or sleeping on dirty pillow cases).
-In fact this can contribute to overproduction of oil.
-You can read more here on why I don’t recommend washing your face in the morning.
-Instead simply splash your face with cold water and pat dry with a washcloth.
+If icing in the morning, there is no need to wash your face (unless you were sweating or sleeping on dirty pillowcases).
+In fact, this can contribute to the overproduction of oil.
+Instead, simply splash your face with cold water and pat dry with a washcloth.
 Then begin icing.

 - Hold the ice cube and rub directly on your face in small circular motions all over for several minutes (at least 2-3 minutes), holding and concentrating on areas that are in need the most (pimples, cysts…), although skip the delicate eye area.

 Note: A handkerchief can also be used to wrap the ice cube/s with if needed.
 This can be convenient if you don’t want to freeze your fingers by holding the ice.
-This is why I recommend using a silicone popsicle holder (such as these).
-They work fabulous!
+This is why I recommend using a silicone popsicle holder.
+They work fabulously!
 I did get this idea from my friend who is an esthetician, so I can’t take credit for this brilliance.
-A silicone popsicle holder allows you to still have the direct contact of the ice to your skin while holding and pushing up the shaft as the ice melts protecting your delicate fingers.
+A silicone popsicle holder allows you to still have direct contact of the ice to your skin while holding and pushing up the shaft as the ice melts protecting your delicate fingers.
 If you are concerned about using silicone molds, the linked article explains when it is safe and when it is not.

-- You can now apply your favorite toner, rose water spray and/ or choose from some of my favorite oils I love to use on my skin.
-Be sure to watch out for coconut oil as a facial moisturizer, though, as it can exacerbate breakouts or some people which negates the benefits of skin icing.
-Read more about this here.
+- You can now apply your favorite toner, rose water spray, and/ or jojoba, olive, or argan oil to use on the skin.
+Be sure to watch out for coconut oil as a facial moisturizer, as it can exacerbate breakouts or some people which negates the benefits of skin icing.

 I used to ice twice a day when my skin was breaking out badly, but once I got it under control I switched to only icing in the mornings.
 Because your skin detoxes at night, morning is a perfect time to ice to get rid of any puffiness that has occurred.